gemini-hlsw/giapi-glue-cc/external/curlpp-0.8.1/README.md

 # Overview
-It is possible to compile this library on centos 7 and rocky 8.
-However, depending on the linux platform you have to execute different actions or commands.
+These are the steps  that GEMINI uses to compile this library on CENTOS 7 and ROCKY 8.
+However, depending on the linux platform you will have to execute different actions or commands.

 # Configure and Build